CryoRig/caddyflare/README.md

 # No warranty no anything...
 You know how this works
 Use at your own risk...
 **IF** something breaks i will try to fix it, but no guarantees.
-As allways, check what you download from the internet before you use it ;)
+As always, check what you download from the internet before you use it ;)